mfractor/mfractor.github.io/docs/feature-matrix.md

 This feature matrix presents all the features available to MFractor by Category.

-All features are available to the Visual Studio for Mac extension.
+All features are available in MFractor for Visual Studio for Mac.
 The third column shows the features available to the Windows version.

 ## Asset Management